Australian Made Clothing Brands (That Are Ethical & Sustainable)

 18. Uggs Since 1974

 Still made under one roof in South East Queensland, UGG Since 1974 is one of the few original ugg boot brands that still manufactures locally.
 Each pair is handcrafted from A-grade Australian merino sheepskin by a small team of skilled makers, many of whom have been with the brand for decades.
 With over 50 years of heritage behind them, their classic boots are built for comfort and longevity, not just a single season.
-The brand also offers repairs, biodegradable packaging, and even factory tours for those curious to see the process up close.
+The brand also offers repairs and even factory tours for those curious to see the process up close.

 Australian Made Underwear & Socks